 Glaucoma is usually treated with eye drops that are taken several times a day.
 Laser surgery may be used for glaucoma and sometimes surgery is performed if the eye drops do not control the pressure.

-At Grand Rapids Ophthalmology, we are fortunate to have Dr. Kenyon Kendall and Dr. Marcus Muallem as our glaucoma specialists.
-Dr. Kendall is fellowship trained in glaucoma and Dr. Muallem is fellowship trained in glaucoma and cornea.
+At Grand Rapids Ophthalmology, we are fortunate to have Dr. Tara Golish, Dr. Kenyon Kendall and Dr. Marcus Muallem as our glaucoma specialists.
+Dr. Golish and Dr. Kendall are fellowship trained in glaucoma and Dr. Muallem is fellowship trained in glaucoma and cornea.
 They stay at the forefront of new technology and procedures insuring you are receiving the best treatment available for your eyes.

-Grand Rapids Ophthalmology has been West Michigan’s leading eye care provider since 1982, providing the most advanced technologies available, delivered by a committed, caring and dedicated team of doctors and staff.
+Open your eyes to the advanced technology and professional service of Grand Rapids Ophthalmology (GRO).
+We have served the needs of patients like you since 1982, keeping pace by offering the most advanced technologies available, delivered by a committed, caring and expert group of doctors and staff.
 We are here for the lifetime of you and your family’s eye care needs.
-Schedule an appointment today to experience the Grand Rapids Ophthalmology difference.
+Schedule an appointment today to experience the GRO difference.

 Grand Rapids Ophthalmology implants smallest FDA approved medical device – READ ARTICLE NOW